danieljoseph18/dutch-auction/README.md

 - k = current bucket
 - init = initial (e.g Rinit = initial price)

 This formula works so that each bucket has a progressively higher price.
+Price in this context is just the amount of tokens purchased per SOL commited.

+SOL is transferred directly to the authority's wallet.

+Users can commit across multiple buckets, in which case, their purchased tokens will be filled at different prices.
 ​